 Example Application Composition Report Before and After

-After these changes, InnerSource is recognized and all the associated transitive dependencies are highlighted.
+Before these changes, InnerSource components weren't identified, and their transitive properties were also not identified.
+After these changes, InnerSource is recognized and all the associated direct and transitive dependencies are indicated.